 Support for one to three years of graduate study at a university in the United Kingdom.
-Students should have distinguished academic records, strong aspirations for graduate study, leadership potential, and ambassadorial potential (the potential to engage with contemporary Britain effectively).
-Candidates must be in their senior year or have graduated with their first undergraduate degree after April three years before the year of the scholarship (e.g., for 2019 scholarships, applicants must have graduated after April 2016); no age limit.
+Students should have distinguished academic records, strong aspirations for graduate study, leadership potential, and ambassadorial potential (the potential to effectively engage with contemporary Britain ).
+Candidates must be in their senior year or have graduated with their first undergraduate degree after April three years before the year of the scholarship (e.g., for 2020 scholarships, applicants must have graduated after April 2017); no age limit.
 Up to 40 scholarships awarded each year; a limited number may be awarded to students who seek to do a 1-year degree only.

 Applicants should check the Marshall website for programs of study the scholarship will not fund.